-I’m coming back from the Gartner AADI London.
+I’m coming back from the Gartner AADI Summit in London.
 The event took place downtown at the Park Plaza Westminster bridge hotel.

-This was a 2-day event that gathered between 600 and 700 people.
-AADI stands for “Application Architecture, Development and Integration”.
+This was a two-day event that gathered between 600 and 700 people.
+AADI stands for “Application Architecture, Development and Integration.”
 This is the major European event for IT integration best practices.

 “The life expectancy of a Fortune 500 company today is less than 15 years.”

 “2/3 of job positions in IT departments today don’t exist in the modern lean IT department.”

 When it comes to Digital Business Transformation, there are three elements to take into consideration:

 •Why do I start a Digital Business Initiative?